CivicActions/ditap-curriculum-update/3_Curriculum/3A_DITAP-Core-Curriculum/Module-1/Sprint-2/Self-Paced Materials/1_Digital Service Methods, Roles, and Sources of Supply.md

 ### Activity \- Digital service supplier discovery (optional)

-Select two companies from the list of Digital Service Coalition members listed [here](https://digitalservicescoalition.org/story/).
+Select two companies from the list of Digital Service Coalition members listed [on their website](https://digitalservicescoalition.org/story/).
 Review their websites, and perform a search on [usaspending.gov](http://usaspending.gov) to identify contract awards they have received from the federal government.
 Consider the following questions:

 * How does each company describe its services?
 * What are some specific case studies or projects each company has worked on, and what kinds of digital services did they help to develop or deliver?
 How do these projects align with what you’ve learned about digital services in this sprint so far?